E1Bos/VALocker/README.md

 - Random agent mode allows random agent selection from a pool of possible agents, when you get bored of playing the same agent in swiftplay, or when you want to have some fun.
 - ExclusiSelect (ES) mode disables random agents after they're picked, ensuring you don't get the same randomly selected agent twice.
-  - When ES is disabled, it refreshes random agent selections to what they were prior to ES being enabled.
+  - When ES is disabled, it refreshes random agent selections to what they were before ES being enabled.

 ### 📊 Stats

 - Tracks the time to lock, and total times used.
-- Displays all stats in real-time.
+- Displays all stats in real time.

 ### 💾 Saves